gegham92/qr-code/README.md

 ## Usage

-Use Ms\Qr\Helper\QrCodeHelper (Facade pattern) to easily use the functionality of library
+Use Ms\QrCode\Helper\QrCodeHelper (Facade pattern) to easily use the functionality of library

 Some examples